Neural Stem cells therapy for Parkinson Disease

 5 Stages of Parkinson’s Disease

-Symptoms of Parkinson’s vary person to person and can take a while to manifest, and the disease is regarded as slow moving or “insidious onset.”
-Early symptoms include Neuropathy and tremors with clumsy motions even when the limbs are at rest.
+Symptoms of Parkinson’s vary from person to person and can take a while to manifest, and the disease is regarded as slow-moving or “insidious onset.”
+Early symptoms include neuropathy, tremors, and clumsy motions, even when the limbs are at rest.
 Severe symptoms include muscle rigidity, bradykinesia, and gait disorders.
 Other non-motor symptoms include incontinent urine, depression, insomnia, and astriction.
-Neurologists have established the Hoehn and Yahr Scale, which consists of the five stages of PD to help classify patients in clinical trials and research studies around the world.
+Neurologists have established the Hoehn and Yahr Scale, which consists of the five stages of PD to help classify patients in clinical trials and research studies worldwide.

 5-stages-parkinsons-after stem cell therapy